modernuo/Scripts/Scripts/HorseBarding/README.txt

 Credit goes to Elkaiozen.

-Converted for use by ModernUO server by Arthrutus.
+Converted for use by ModernUO server by Arthrutus/kamronbatman.

 Note: You may notice that the menu featuring horse barding deed is imperfect.
 In DefBlacksmithy, one may want to change "horse barding deed" to a cliloc number.